About Us

 Kara Cutruzzula

-As a writer and editor whose work spans journalism, books, and theater, Kara Cutruzzula’s writing has appeared in The New York Times, The Wall Street Journal, TIME, and The Daily Beast & Newsweek, where she was the culture editor.
+As a writer and editor whose work spans theater, books, and journalism, Kara Cutruzzula’s writing has appeared in The New York Times, The Wall Street Journal, TIME, and The Daily Beast & Newsweek, where she was the culture editor.
 She is the author of Do It For Yourself, a motivational journal series for artists and writers.
 Kara is a member of the BMI Musical Theatre Advanced Songwriting and Bookwriting Workshops, Maestra, and the Dramatists Guild.
-IG: @karacut / www.karacutruzzula.com
+She and composer Kristoffer Bjarke are currently developing Marathon, a new musical about life and running. @karacut / karacutruzzula.com

 Our Contributors